aappleton8/OpPermissions/README.md

  - oppermissions.oplist.online : Enable the use of the the */oplist online* command | Default: op
  - oppermissions.oplist.offline : Enable the use of the */oplist offline* command | Default: op
  - oppermissions.showallhelp : Enable the use of the */opset help all* command | Default: op
- - oppermissions.oprequest.* : Enable the player to send a receive op requests | Default: op
+ - oppermissions.oprequest.* : Enable the player to send a receive op requests, depending on the config file | Default: op
- - oppermissions.oprequest.send : Enable the use of the */oprequest <message>* command | Default: op
+ - oppermissions.oprequest.send : Enable the use of the */oprequest <message>* command, depending on the config file | Default: op
- - oppermissions.oprequest.see : Enable the use player to see op requests | Default: op
+ - oppermissions.oprequest.see : Enable the player to see op requests, depending on the config file | Default: op
+ - oppermissions.seepluginmessages : Enable the player to see plugin messages (such as config save messages) | Default: op

 Config:
- - allowrequests - Sets whether players can use the */oprequest* command or not
+ - allowrequests - Sets whether players can use the */oprequest* command or not (op: the requests are sent to ops; permission: the requests are sent to players with the permission *oppermissions.oprequest.see*; no: requests cannot be made)
  - opscanop - Whether ops can use the */op* command or not (default: the default happens; op: the player must be an op; permission: the player must have the *oppermissions.op* permission; no: the command can only be issued from the console)
  - ops - The list of permanent ops